pjotrp/deploy/README.md

 Historic note: at the time of Cfruby I decided that Cfruby was to be one of my last `large' software projects.
 How these things come to haunt you!
-Deploy is bound to be a large project, again.
+Cfruby is showing its age and now Deploy is bound to be a large project, again.

 Early days for deploy, YMMV.